 Refinancing FHA Loans To Conventional Loans

-Homeowners with less than 20% equity can also consider refinancing their FHA Loans to Conventional Loans with the Lender Paid Mortgage Insurance also referred to LPMI.
-Lender Paid Mortgage Insurance Conventional Loans does not require private mortgage insurance or PMI to be paid by the mortgage loan borrower on Conventional Loans.
+Homeowners with less than 20% equity can also consider refinancing their FHA Loans to Conventional Loans with the Lender Paid Mortgage Insurance also referred to as LPMI.
+Lender Paid Mortgage Insurance Conventional Loans do not require private mortgage insurance or PMI to be paid by the mortgage loan borrower on Conventional Loans.
 The private mortgage insurance is paid for by the mortgage lender in lieu of a higher conventional mortgage rate.

 Refinancing To Get Co-Borrowers Off Loan

 Another major reason for homeowners refinancing their mortgage loans is to eliminate the co-borrowers and/or an ex-spouse off the mortgage loan.
-Many times, home buyers need a non-occupant co-borrower because they could not qualify for income.
+Many times, home buyers need a non-occupant co-borrower.
+This is necessary because they could not qualify for an income.

 However, once the main borrower can qualify on their own, many homeowners want to get rid of the co-borrowers off the mortgage note and refinance the mortgage just under their name.
 Couples who go through a divorce where one partner wants the home and the other gives up the title and rights of ownership to the home normally want their name off the mortgage note.
 This is one of the most common reasons for homeowners refinancing as well.

 Refinance Waiting Period On Cash-Out Refinances

 Refinance Waiting Period on cash-out refinances on conventional loans is the same as it is for a conventional loan rate and term refinance waiting period which is six months from the date of the original mortgage loan closing.
 The maximum loan to value allowed on a conventional cash-out refinance mortgage is 80% LTV.
 With FHA Loans, the refinance waiting period for a rate and term refinance mortgage is six months from the date of the original closing date of the FHA Loans.

 The Refinance Waiting Period on FHA Loans is one year from the date of the original FHA mortgage loan closing.
-The maximum loan to value on a FHA cash-out refinance mortgage loan is 85% loan to value.
-If you are a homeowner looking for refinancing your current home, please contact me at 262-716-8151 or email me at email@example.com.
-We are a national mortgage lender with no lender overlays on FHA Loans, Conventional Loans, VA Loans, and USDA Loans.
+The maximum loan to value on an FHA cash-out refinance mortgage loan is 80% loan to value.
+If you are a homeowner looking for refinancing your current home, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Or email us at email@example.com.
+We are a national mortgage lender with no lender overlays on FHA loans, Conventional loans, VA loans, and USDA loans.